Lawn Care Basics

-Fall is also a great time to get perennial weeds like dandelion and clover under control.
-If weeds are an issue in your lawn, use Scotts® Turf Builder® WinterGuard® Fall Weed & Feed3 for your fall feedings so you can control weeds while fertilizing your lawn.
+Fall is also a great time to get perennial weeds like dandelions and clover under control.
+If weeds are an issue in your lawn, use Scotts® Turf Builder® WinterGuard® Fall Weed & Feed3 for your fall lawn fertilizing so you can control weeds while feeding your lawn.

-If you live in the South* and have a St. Augustine, zoysia, or centipedegrass lawn, choose Scotts® Turf Builder® Southern Triple Action instead.
+If you live in the South* and have a St. Augustine, zoysia, or centipedegrass lawn, choose Scotts® Turf Builder® Southern Triple Action instead for fall lawn fertilization.
 Not only will it kill weeds, but it will also help protect your lawn from any lingering effects of heat and drought and has the added bonus of controlling fire ants.
 With all of these products, be sure to read the label and follow directions.

 Why You Should Fertilize Your Lawn in Fall